asbhat/metrocard-buddy/README.md

 # metrocard-buddy
-Helper for putting money on your NYC MetroCard
+a helper for putting money on your NYC MetroCard